urknin/urknin/README.md

 - 👋 Hi, I’m Siddart.
+I am based in Texas.
-- 👀 I’m interested in API Development.
+- 👀 I’m interested in Web Development.
+I am mainly a back-end specialist skilled in Java with Spring Boot.
+I have dabbled in a bit of C# and little bit of js, css, html
-- 🌱 I’m currently learning Spring Boot.
+- ☁️ I love AWS.
+I went and got a couple of their certs.
-- 💞️ I’m looking to collaborate on OSS Java projects.
+- 🌱 I’m currently learning Golang.
+I am curious to see how it does compared to Java.

 <!---